The Health Effects of Mold on Children

 A person’s reaction to mold depends on their sensitivity and overall health condition, the amount and the type of mold present in their surroundings, and the length of exposure.
 However, the longer a child lives in a mold-affected environment the more sensitive to the harmful microorganisms he/she will become.
 The resultant allergic reactions will also become more and more severe, causing the black mold symptoms to aggravate considerably.
 So, to prevent serious health problems and reverse the negative effects of mold, you need to take quick and efficient measures at the first signs of mold growth in your home.

 Mold thrives in warm and humid environments, so damp areas in the home, such as bathrooms, kitchens, and basements, are the most likely places to find household mold.
 Mold removal, however, can be a daunting task – you need to effectively discover and kill all the mold spores in your property, as well as get rid of the mold toxins (when mold is disturbed, it disintegrates into little particles that may contain pathogenic mycotoxins).
-So, unless mold covers only a small area that can be easily cleaned or the contaminated materials can be easily replaced, you are recommended to hire professional mold removers who will not only take care of any mold problems you have, but will also guarantee that your home remains mold-free in the future as well.
+So, unless mold covers only a small area that can be easily cleaned, or the contaminated materials can be easily replaced, it would be best recommended that you hire professional mold removers who will not only take care of any mold problems you have, but who will also guarantee that your home remains mold-free in the future as well.

 Once the mold remediation process is efficiently completed, most mold allergy symptoms should gradually decrease.
 Some of the health effects of mold, however, can be permanent – if a child has been long exposed to toxic black mold their immune system will remain weak for life and they’ll be more sensitive to mold and mycotoxins in the future.